nims-spin-theory/MLIP_HOT/README.md

 #   --strain: Strain magnitude (scalar for isotropic, 3x3 matrix for anisotropic)
 ```

-#### Submit dataset chunks separately across multiple computing resources

-Within high-throughput research, the number of screened compounds is generally
-very large.
-Thus, it is more efficient to divide the database into several chunks
-and run optimization of each chunk separately on multiple computation nodes.
-For example, we can divide the database into 20 chunks and run each chunk on one
-computer and concatenate all results at the end.
-This is specified by the flags
-`-s` and `-r`.
-The `-s` flag specifies the number of chunks to generate.
-The `-r`
-flag specifies the chunk to run in the current calculation.
-After all chunks are
-calculated, all results can be concatenated by the script `concat_csv.py`.
+#### Submit Dataset Chunks Separately Across Multiple Computing Resources

+In high-throughput research, the number of screened compounds is often very large.
+It is more efficient to divide the database into several chunks and run optimization of each chunk separately on multiple computation nodes.
+For example, divide the database into 20 chunks, run each chunk on one computer, and concatenate all results at the end.
+This is controlled by the `-s` and `-r` flags: `-s` specifies the number of chunks to generate, and `-r` specifies which chunk to process in the current calculation.
+After all chunks are calculated, results can be concatenated using `concat_csv.py`.

 ```bash
 # Run optimization by separating database into 3 chunks